kaiorosa1/100-days-of-code/r1-log.md

 ### R1D19

 I worked on Campo Minado and solved the problem with the files and I made a big change on analiseJogo function.
 I've finished my second project on FCC, the survey form page.

+### R1D20

+I worked on Campo Minado and made some changes the way it was handling the floodfill algorithm.
+This part is working but it's not the way that I want.
+Also, I worked on the third project from FCC (Product Landing Page).
+I only tackled the requirements but not all of them and then I'll be structuring everything to look nice.